vacationlabs/haskell-webapps/doc/db-mappings.md

 * `TenantPGWrite`: (Maybe (Column PGInt8))
 * `TenantPGRead`: (Column (Nullable PGInt8))

 **Making things even more typesafe:** If you notice, `TenantPGWrite` has the `key` field as `(Maybe (Column PGInt8))`, which makes it *omittable*, but it also makes it *definable*.
 Is there really any use of sending across the primary-key value from Haskell to the DB?
 In most cases, we think not.
-So, if we want to make this interface ultra typesafe, Opaleye allows us to do the following as well:
+So, if we want to make this interface ultra typesafe, Opaleye allows us to do the following as well (notice the type of `key`):

 ```
 type TenantPGWrite = TenantPoly